bytecodealliance/bytecodealliance.org/_posts/2024-02-05-plumbers-day-2.md

 * Sync calling async
 * Async calling sync

-Joel Dice of Fermyon demonstrated ([1:11:00](https://youtu.be/HGspgXNFisc?t=4260)) a prototype of the first milestone with [`isyswasfa`](https://github.com/dicej/isyswasfa) (I sync, you sync, we all sync for async), which he described as providing “a ‘polyfill’ that devs can play with today while they’re waiting for Preview 3 and real async.”
-The project aims to make it easier for developers to begin implementing async (and minimize changes needed later) while also providing implementation feedback for the WASI 0.3.0 design process.
+Joel Dice of Fermyon demonstrated ([1:11:00](https://youtu.be/HGspgXNFisc?t=4260)) a prototype of the first milestone with [`isyswasfa`](https://github.com/dicej/isyswasfa) (I sync, you sync, we all sync for async), which he described as providing “a ‘polyfill’ that devs can play with today while they’re waiting for WASI 0.3 and real async.”
+The project aims to make it easier for developers to begin implementing async (and minimize changes needed later) while also providing implementation feedback for the WASI 0.3 design process.

-The demo is [available on GitHub](https://github.com/dicej/isyswasfa) and shows how a component written in idiomatic Rust can await a WASI 0.2.0 monotonic clock poll.
+The demo is [available on GitHub](https://github.com/dicej/isyswasfa) and shows how a component written in idiomatic Rust can await a WASI 0.2 monotonic clock poll.

 ## Developer experience